 Identifying and monitoring pupils who show high ability and potential in a particular subject or discipline and provide them with added opportunities to explore further into the curriculum and beyond.
 No matter what a child’s talents or interests, these will be identified, valued and nurtured.
 For example, aspiring scientists attend annual TeenTech events, budding writers take part in a variety of national writing competitions and those with a talent for music take part in The Annual National Service for Seafarers in St. Paul’s Cathedral and Evensong in St. George’s Chapel, Windsor Castle.

 Providing inclusive co- and extra-curricular programmes that are exciting and diverse and enable pupils to explore their own interests.
-Although more traditional extra-curricular activities are available such as sports teams, debating and choir, we also have far more unique ways for students to develop their talents such as Greenpower Race Car Club, Adventure Club and Glee Club.
+Although more traditional extra-curricular activities are available such as sports teams, debating and choir, we also have far more unique ways for students to develop their talents such as Greenpower Race Car Club and Adventure Club.
 All pupils are encouraged to take part as we see these experiences as an integral part of life at The Royal.

 Having a tutor programme that prioritises pupils’ emotional and social well-being, but also develops their curiosity and critical thinking.
 Current affairs, weekly quizzes and research projects ensure pupils are up-to-date with topical issues and help them to build the skills and attributes to prepare them for life and work in the 21st century.